-"Spill control" shall mean that level of containment that is external to and separate from the primary containment and is capable of safely and securely containing the contents of the largest container and prevents the materials from spreading to other parts of the room.
+Spill control.
+That level of containment that is external to and separate from the primary containment and is capable of safely and securely containing the contents of the largest container and prevents the materials from spreading to other parts of the room.

-"Work Station" shall mean any space or an independent principal piece of equipment using "hazardous materials with a hazard rating of 3 or 4 in accordance with NFPA 704 where a specific function, laboratory procedure or research activity occurs".
-Approved or listed hazardous materials storage cabinets, flammable liquid storage cabinets or gas cabinets serving a work station are included as part of the work station.
-A work station is allowed to contain ventilation equipment, fire protection devices, detection devices, electrical devices and other processing and scientific equipment.
-"Unified Program Agency" means the City of Santa Clara Fire Department which has been designated the Certified Program Agency by the State of California Environmental Protection Agency's (CalEPA).
+// // // // // Ordinance/Adoption of 2022 California Fire Code Rev: 09/2019 Workstation.
+A defined space or an independent principal piece of equipment using flammable or unstable (Class 3 or 4 as ranked by NFPA 704) hazardous materials where a specific function, laboratory procedure or research activity occurs.
+Approved or listed hazardous materials storage cabinets, flammable liquid storage cabinets or gas cabinets serving a workstation are included as part of the workstation.
+A workstation is allowed to contain ventilation equipment, fire protection devices, detection devices, electrical devices and other processing and scientific equipment.
+Unified Program Agency.
+The City of Santa Clara Fire Department has been designated the Certified Program Agency by the State of California Environmental Protection Agency's (CalEPA).
 The CUPA protects Californians from hazardous waste and hazardous materials by ensuring consistency throughout the state regarding the implementation of administrative requirements, permits, inspections, and enforcement at the local regulatory level.